-In this post not only am I going to show you how to create book trailers, I am also going to give you 3 awesome book trailer templates that you can download and edit for free.
+In this post not only am I going to show you how to create author book trailers, but I am also going to give you 3 awesome book trailer templates that you can download and edit for free.
 I think you will find them self-explanatory, but I want to go through some instructions and tips just so you won’t get stuck.
 If you are a master at PowerPoint and know how to save a PowerPoint presentation as a video, feel free to jump down to the trailers and download them.

-The 3 styles of trailers below represent a romance book, action book and children’s book.
+The 3 styles of trailers below represent a romance book, action book, and children’s book.
 And they were all created in PowerPoint to ensure that authors like yourself would be able to easily edit them.

 1. Your Script

-- Keep it short: You want to keep your trailer from going too long and losing your audience.
+Keep it short: You want to keep your trailer from going too long and losing your audience.

-- Pique attention: Grab your readers’ attention by ending your trailer with a question or shocking statement that will leave them thinking about your book long after the trailer is over.
+Pique attention: Grab your readers’ attention by ending your trailer with a question or shocking statement that will leave them thinking about your book long after the trailer is over.

 2. The Software

-Editing: All the editing is done in PowerPoint, and you can easily swap out our audio, photos and video clips for your own.
+Editing: All the editing is done in PowerPoint, and you can easily swap out our audio music, photos and video clips for your own.
 You can duplicate scenes and modify them if you would like your trailer to be longer.
 If you are unfamiliar with PowerPoint, you can easily find some tutorials online that show you specific effects.

 Saving a video file: Saving your awesome PowerPoint presentation as a video is not quite as easy as you would expect it to be.
 Some versions of PowerPoint will allow you to save as video but many will not… check and see if your version allows this capability.
 If your version does not allow you to save as a video file or your video does not save with audio, then you will need to use a PowerPoint to video converter like iSpring River.

-3. Finding the perfect assets
+3. Finding the Perfect Assets

-Voice-Over: Not all book trailers need a voice-over, but if it makes sense to have one then a voice-over will add appeal and professionalism to your trailer.
+Voice-Over: Not all author book trailers need a voice-over, but if it makes sense to have one then a voice-over will add appeal and professionalism to your trailer.
 You can record voice-overs yourself or spend $5 on fiverr.com to get a professional to do it for you.

-Video: Purchasing video clips can be the most expensive media item that you run into when creating book trailers.
+Video: Purchasing video clips can be the most expensive media item that you run into when creating author book trailers.
 You can scout out free video clip sites to see what is out there.
 You can use Pixabay to get free video clips as well.
 Free high-quality video clips are hard to find no matter where you look.
 If you can’t find any that work, then consider trying to make your trailer work without video clips.

-Download the Trailer Source Files
+Download the Free Author Book Trailer Source Files

 Here are the full source files to our three PowerPoint editable trailers: